 One can look in a number of directions to see connections between these examples of text-based Conceptual Art and the more general discourse of typographic design: These art engagements of the 1960s and 1970s can, for example, be considered against experimental typographic practices, which emerged in the United States between the 1970s and the 1990s where, as Richard Hollis notes, designers were becoming "more aware of the need for theory and history to back up their own practice."
-If one looks, for instance, at the design journal, Visible Language, and its development of what Hollis calls a "critical [rather than purely technical and historical] view of graphic design" (see Figure 19);35 or at the related practices and discourses at Cooper Union and Cranbrook Academy, where students were encouraged to "think about art and design in terms of culture and language" (see Figure 20);36 or at the new layout and content relationships explored by a magazine like Émigré (see Figure 21), one can see how these works demonstrated a similar desire to move beyond the critical framework of modernist formalism, toward more active engagements with the reader.
-Indeed, the
+If one looks, for instance, at the design journal, Visible Language, and its development of what Hollis calls a "critical [rather than purely technical and historrical] view of graphic design" (Fig. 19);35 or at the related practices and discourses at Cooper Union and Cranbrook Academy, where students were encouraged to